theouterlimitz/SDSS_Star_Classification/README.md

 2.  **Feature Engineering:** New "color" features (e.g., `u-g`, `g-r`) were created from the raw photometric features to provide more predictive information to the models.
 3.  **Exploratory Data Analysis (EDA):** The cleaned data was visualized to understand feature distributions and the dataset's class imbalance.
 4.  **Machine Learning Preparation:** The data was prepared for modeling using `scikit-learn` for label encoding, stratified train-test splitting, and feature scaling.
 5.  **Comparative Modeling:** A Random Forest model was trained to set a high-performance baseline.
-It was then compared against multiple neural network configurations to test different optimization strategies, including deeper architectures, feature engineering, and class weighting.
+It was then compared against multiple neural network configurations and a final soft-voting ensemble model to test different optimization strategies.

 ---